You’re a small business owner online.

 Write posts in different format that will appeal to your audience and get them posted there.

-5. Interact with users.
-Most small business owners think ignoring comments is a great way to create that impression of being too busy and overly important before your audience.
+A lot of small business owners think that ignoring user’s comments is a great way to create the impression of being too busy and overly important before your audience.

 Just imagine if Mark Zuckerberg would find time to respond to your comment on his post, how would you feel?

-That’s how some people in your audience would feel.
+That’s how some members of your audience would actually feel.

-6. Don’t get “TOO” promotional.
 Especially when in social media groups and forums, do not get too promotional.

 The moment people realize you’re too promotional, they will ignore you.

-Respect the fact that instead of adverts, people would rather need a solution to something.
+Respect the fact that sometimes, instead of adverts, people would rather need a solution to something.